cypress-io/cypress-documentation/source/faq/questions/dashboard-faq.md

 ## {% fa fa-angle-right %} How much does it cost?

 Please see our {% url 'Pricing Page' https://www.cypress.io/pricing %} for more details.

+## {% fa fa-angle-right %} What counts as a test recording?

+Which {% url 'pricing tier' https://www.cypress.io/pricing %} is best for you depends on the number of test you record each month in your organization.

+Tests are recorded when {% url "`cypress run`" command-line#cypress-run %} is called with the `--record` flag while supplying the record `--key`.
+This means your {% url "test run data" runs %} is being "recorded" to the Dashboard.

+We consider each time the `it()` function is called to be a single test.
+So you will generally have several tests recorded within each spec file and likely several spec files within a single run.

+You can always see how many tests you've recorded from your organization's {% url "Billing & Usage" organizations#Billing-amp-Usage %} page within the Dashboard.

 ## {% fa fa-angle-right %} What is the difference between public and private projects?